 HELOCs are good for situations where you don’t know exactly how much money you’ll need.
 This is why it’s often not the best option for debt consolidation because you’ll know before applying for a HELOC how much money you need to consolidate your debts.
 The interest rates for a HELOC are usually variable and can be slightly higher than with a second mortgage.
 But they’ll still be lower than high-interest debt, like credit cards.

 Some of the risks associated with a HELOC include losing your home if you can’t make payments and having your HELOC frozen by your lender if your home loses significant value.
 One of the biggest drawbacks with a HELOC is that the more money you take out, the higher your HELOC repayments will be.
 And like second mortgages, HELOCs will often require you to pay origination fees and closing costs.

 Debt consolidation works by rolling two or more existing debts into new debt.
 You might do this to lower your monthly payments, save money with a lower interest rate, or make it easier to manage and pay your debts.

 There are a variety of ways to consolidate debt, including two popular options: a debt management plan or a debt consolidation loan.
+Each has its pros and cons.
 If using a loan, you can choose between securing it with collateral or keeping it unsecured.
 Unsecured loans are often simpler to get but have higher interest rates.
 If you aren’t sure what the best option is for your circumstances, you can contact a credit counselor to learn more.